dr0pdb/GSoC-2018-Work-Report/README.md

 ### Coding Phase I

 A lot of crucial features were implemented in this period.
-The highlight of this coding phase was the success implementation of the custom **Date** and **Time** pickers in the *Orga app* which allowed us to remove the use of observable fields in the models.
+The highlight of this coding phase was the successful implementation of the custom **Date** and **Time** pickers in the *Orga app* which allowed us to remove the use of observable fields in the models.
 The other important ones are as follows:
 1. Server side integration of *Stripe Express checkout* for the event wizard.
 2. Addition of a schema defaulting decorator in order to fix the schema validation in the server.
 3. Addition of unit tests for the *speakers* module in the *Orga* app.